vismayauvp-afk/OIBSIP/WebDev-L2-Calculator/README.md

-# 🧮 Calculator Pro
+# 🧮 Modern Calculator

 A modern and feature-rich calculator built using **HTML5, CSS3, and Vanilla JavaScript**.
-This project goes beyond a basic calculator by providing a premium glassmorphism UI, scientific functions, history tracking, keyboard support, theme switching, and memory operations.
+This project provides a premium glassmorphism UI, scientific functions, history tracking, keyboard support, theme switching, and memory operations.

 ## ✨ Features